winkjs/wink-nlp/README.md

 npm install wink-nlp --save
 ```

 In order to use winkNLP after its installation, you also need to install a language model.
-The following command installs the latest version of default language model — the light weight English language model called `wink-eng-lite-model`.
+The following command installs the latest version of default language model — the light weight English language model called [wink-eng-lite-model](https://github.com/winkjs/wink-eng-lite-model).

 ```shell
 node -e "require( 'wink-nlp/models/install' )"